paduagroup/pol_openmm/README.md

-# pol_openmm
+# CL&Pol Force Field in XML Format

-CL&Pol force field in xml format.
+Tools to use the CL&Pol force field in OpenMM.